Genesys Interactive Insights

 After you install Reporting and Analytics Aggregates (RAA), there are additional tasks that you must complete to prepare your environment for aggregation.
-These steps apply to both Genesys Info Mart–only environments and environments that contains both Genesys Info Mart and Genesys Interactive Insights (GI2).
+These steps apply to environments that include only Genesys Info Mart, as well as environments that also include either Genesys CX Insights (GCXI) or Genesys Interactive Insights (GI2).
 This page describes these tasks, as follows:

 How Do I Prepare the Environment for Aggregation?

 To make the aggregation layer available to the Genesys Info Mart Server, you must copy files that are deployed by the RAA installation routine into the Genesys Info Mart root folder, and ensure that the GIM_EXT_LIBS environment variable points to the aggregation Java archive.
-Both Genesys Info Mart and GI2 audiences must perform these actions.
-Aggregation becomes seamless for GI2 users only after all setup has been completed and aggregation starts for the first time.
+You must also ensure that the JDBC driver version configured for the aggregation process to use is consistent with Genesys Info Mart requirements.

 How Do I Configure Aggregation Options?